Skip to main content

 Developing Fluid Thinking #

-These approaches are supported by research in cognitive flexibility, system resilience, and adaptive expertise.
-Books like Nassim Taleb’s Antifragile, Carol Dweck’s Mindset, and Peter Senge’s The Fifth Discipline offer deeper dives into these concepts.
+Books like Nassim Taleb’s Antifragile, Carol Dweck’s Mindset, and Peter Senge’s The Fifth Discipline are worth reading if you want to keep pulling on these ideas.

 Conclusion: the Dance of Fluidity and Rigidity #